chenyiguang8/SimpleWeather/README.md

 # SimpleWeather
-A simple weather android app with clean interface
+A simple weatherDaily android app with clean interface